 Charles Hayden Memorial Fund

-In 1939, Charles Hayden made a donation to AIME to estalish this fund to further the technical eduation of the student associate members through the preparation and circulation of technical publications.
-The annual income from this fund (approximately $25,000) is distrinbuted equally amongst the 4 Member Societies to use for this purpose.
+In 1939, Charles Hayden (AIME Trustee in 1956) made a donation to AIME to establish this fund to further the technical education of the student associate members through the preparation and circulation of technical publications.
+The annual income from this fund (approximately $18,000) is distributed equally amongst the 4 Member Societies to use for this purpose.

 Henry L. Doherty Fund